Rfam/rfam-docs/docs/source/choosing-gathering-threshold.rst

 Choosing gathering threshold
 ============================

 The :ref:`glossary:Gathering cutoff` (also known as gathering threshold) corresponds to the bit score of the lowest-scoring sequence that is considered part of the family.
-When creating families using the :ref:`rfam-cloud:Rfam cloud pipeline`, it is important to choose an accurate cutoff value by **reviewing the following 3 files**: ``species``, ``taxinfo``, and ``align``, as well as the :ref:`glossary:R-scape` secondary structure diagrams.
+When creating families using the :ref:`rfam-cloud:Rfam Cloud pipeline`, it is important to choose an accurate cutoff value by **reviewing the following 3 files**: ``species``, ``taxinfo``, and ``align``, as well as the :ref:`glossary:R-scape` secondary structure diagrams.

 .. contents:: Table of contents
   :local: